openziti/ziti-doc/docfx_project/articles/zitification/ssh/zitifying-ssh.md

 Once you have the executable download, make sure it is named `zssh` and for simplicity's sake we'll assume it's on the path.
 A goal for `zssh` is to make the usage of the command very similar to the usage of `ssh`.
-Anyone familiar with `zssh` should be able to pick up `zssh` easily.
+Anyone familiar with `ssh` should be able to pick up `zssh` easily.
 As with most tooling executing the binary with no arguments will display the expected usage.
 The general format when using `zssh` will be similar to that of `ssh`: `zssh <remoteUsername>@<targetIdentity>`